 “In practically every successful restaurant or hotel in this country I’ve been in, more often than not I’ve encountered a Culinary Institute of America graduate in a leadership position.”
 Julia Child, teacher, author, culinary pacesetter

 “We feel the Institute is the best in its field and that this library and learning resource center can serve generations of its students.
 We chose the Institute because it graduates individuals of high character who are able to assume management roles.”
 Conrad N. Hilton III, Hilton Foundation program officer

 1995: For the first time ever, the CIA introduces an additional location, launching The Culinary Institute of America at Greystone in the heart of California’s Napa Valley.
 First offering continuing education programs for foodservice professionals, the campus grows to include associate degree programs and food enthusiast classes.
 The campus also features the Wine Spectator Greystone Restaurant, with special focus on food and wine pairing.

 “Having had a lifelong love of cooking and food, I have a great admiration for The Culinary Institute of America and its commitment to young people who are seeking a career in food preparation.”
 Chuck Williams, founder and vice chairman of the board, Williams-Sonoma, Inc.

-1998: The Hyde Park campus feels even more like, well, a campus when the Student Recreation Center is unveiled to benefit student wellness.
+1998: The Hyde Park, NY campus feels even more like, well, a campus when the Student Recreation Center is unveiled to benefit student wellness.
 Students now have access to basketball, tennis, and racquetball courts; a weight room; an indoor pool and track; a game room and lounge; a variety of fitness and athletic programs; and a café and pub.

 “Almost every profession has an outstanding training ground.
 The military has West Point, music has Juilliard, and culinary arts has the Institute.”
 Craig Claiborne, celebrated author and food critic for The New York Times